GIScience/openrouteservice/docs/installation/Installation-and-Usage.md

 The `snapshots channel` contains the latest snapshot builds of the `openrouteservice-jws5` package, while the `releases channel` holds the latest release builds (though it is not yet operational).

-After adding the repository, update yum:
+After adding the repository, update dnf:

-    yum update -y
+    dnf update

 ### Installation

-No you can install the openrouteservice itself using the following command:
+Now you can install the openrouteservice itself using the following command:

-    yum install openrouteservice-jws5
+    dnf install openrouteservice-jws5

 This will install the openrouteservice WAR file into the jws5 webapps folder and generates the `ORS_HOME` working directory, which houses the subsequent subfolders: